Monoloco1/ParticleSimulator/README.md

 # ParticleSimulator

 Please use the provided .bat files to generate the project.
+The PhysicsLib library should be generated first.
+The ParticlaSimulator folder contains the main program, and the PaticleSimulator_Tests folder contains the tests for the PhysicsLib library.

 "Particle Simulator" is the project I developed for my Object-Oriented Languages class at AGH UST.
 It serves as an exercise in accurate analysis, design, and implementation of a computer program using an Object-Oriented Language, specifically C++20.